Artwork Page for The emir slays the snake after giving it shelter, from a Tuti-nama (Tales of a Parrot): Forty-fifth Night

 In the upper register, the emir addresses the snake’s owner.
 The snake itself hides, barely visible beneath the edge of the emir’s orange robe.
 In the bottom scene, the emir dashes the snake on the ground having realized that the dangerous animal planned to kill him.

-Vertically oriented book page with Persian script in the upper third.
-Below, a painting depicts a man with light skin tone in orange robes and a grey-white horse repeated across two layers of purple-grey mountains.
-In the upper rendition, the cross-legged man gestures with one hand to another with light skin tone and muted green robes standing below him, and a snake, head peaking from beneath his robes, with the other.
-Below, he holds the snake's tail, it's head seeping blood on the grass.
+A book page features Persian script in the upper third.
+Below, a painting depicts a man with light skin tone in orange robes and a gray-white horse repeated across two layers of purple-gray mountains.
+In the upper rendition, the cross-legged man gestures with one hand to another with light skin tone and muted green robes standing below him, and a snake, head peeking from beneath his robes, with the other.
+Below, he holds the snake's tail, its head seeping blood on the grass.

 The emir slays the snake after giving it shelter, from a Tuti-nama (Tales of a Parrot): Forty-fifth Night